sailscastshq/docs.sailscasts.com/docs/inertia-sails/asset-versioning.md

 1. inertia-sails generates a version string
 2. The version is included in every Inertia response
 3. The client compares the version with its cached version
+4. On `GET` Inertia requests, a mismatch returns `409 Conflict`
+5. The response includes `X-Inertia-Location` with the current URL
-4. If different, Inertia triggers a full page reload
+6. Inertia performs a full page visit to that URL
-5. The browser fetches fresh assets
+7. The browser fetches fresh assets

+`409 Conflict` version responses are only sent for `GET` requests.
+Mutating requests continue through their normal submit and redirect flow.

 ## Custom Version